IBM/gdsc-sdk/bash/docs/PolicyBuilderApi.md

 ## policyBuilderInsertGdpPolicyMetaData

-Summary: Insert gdp policy summaries
+Summary: Insert GDP policy summaries
 Description: Inserts GDP's CM's policy summary information into mogodb.
 (This API is called from GDP only)

 ### Example